 If you don’t mind purchasing physical cards, they might be a useful method to block you from overspending on a credit card.
 They can serve as a visual reminder in your wallet.
 It can trigger you to spend using those instead of your credit cards.

-You can keep track of the balance by attaching the receipt to the card or putting the card back in a business card holder with the receipt.
+Keep track of the balance.
+Avoid unused balances on the gift cards by attaching the receipt to the card or putting the card back in a business card holder with the receipt.
 My daughter actually writes the amount on the back of the card in permanent marker to remember the balance.
 No matter what you decide, it will help you remember what you have left on the card.
 You can also budget digitally.
 You just have to remember your target number of what you can spend.

 If you find it hard to lock into one store, shop where the discounts are.
-If you like multiple stores and aren’t tied to one brand, look for the savings before you choose where to shop.
+Look for the savings before you choose where to shop.
 For example, if you get a discounted gift card from sites like Gift Card Granny, Cardpool or Raise, you can get a discount before you even shop.

 Take baby steps.
 If you wait for sales, you can take advantage of deeper discounts just by being a little strategic.
 Gyft.com is another gift card site that allows users to reap rewards from their purchases with points.
 Points accumulated can be used towards future purchases.
 Start small with one area of your budget, like the grocery store.
 This way you can experiment with a routine that works well for you and your habits.
 Once you get a process down, you can apply the same steps to another store like pharmacies you frequent or big box stores like Walmart.